ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 {:toc}

 ----
-"

 # Introduction

-We all know what monitoring is right?
-Collecting data about the health and performance of an application to know when something goes wrong, so we can resolve issues in the quickest way possible.

 In a distributed landscape where we are working with microservices, serverless applications or just event-driven architecture as a whole, than observability, which comprises monitoring, logging, tracing and alerting, is an important architectural concern.

 There are a few reasons why we want visibility in our highly distributed systems:
-- Issues will occur, even when our best employees have built it
+- Issues will occur, even when our best employees have built it.
-- Distributed systems generate distributed failures, which can be devastating when we are not prepared in advance
+- Distributed systems generate distributed failures, which can be devastating when we are not prepared in advance.
-- Reveal mistakes early, which is great for improvement and learning
+- Reveal mistakes early, which is great for improvement and learning.
-- It keeps us accountable
+- It keeps us accountable.
-- Reduce the mean time to resolution (MTTR)
+- Reduce the mean time to resolution (MTTR).

-The main goal of this blogpost is to give a broad overview about Prometheus and Grafana, but also to explain how we can set up a Spring Boot application to showcase some metrics.
+In this blogpost I will explain the core concepts of Prometheus and Grafana.
+In the last section I set up a demo project, so you can follow along and implement monitoring in     your own applications.

 # Prometheus

 ## What is Prometheus?

-Prometheus is an open source monitoring system, originally developed by SoundCloud, has a large community behind it and can monitor nearly anything.
+Prometheus is an open source monitoring system, originally developed by SoundCloud, it  has a large community behind it and can monitor nearly anything.
 - Microservices
 - Multiple languages
 - Linux servers